 Pulin Sanghvi Named Director of Career Management Center

-STANFORD GRADUATE SCHOOL OF BUSINESS —Pulin Sanghvi has been named assistant dean and director of the Career Management Center at the Stanford Graduate School of Business.
-A seasoned management consultant, corporate recruiter, and career advisor, Sanghvi brings to his new position direct experience as a member of each of the Center’s core constituencies: students, employers, and alumni.
+Pulin Sanghvi has been named assistant dean and director of the Career Management Center at Stanford GSB.
+The seasoned management consultant, corporate recruiter, and career advisor, Sanghvi brings to his new position direct experience as a member of each of the Center’s core constituencies: students, employers, and alumni.

 “Pulin has walked in the shoes of each of the Career Management Center’s key customers, and more,” said Garth Saloner, Philip H. Knight Professor and Dean of the Stanford Graduate School of Business.
 “We look forward to his counseling and teaching skills in guiding our students toward a life of meaning and impact.
 We are delighted to welcome him back to the business school.”